JetBrains/guide/site/go/tutorials/bookstore_rest_api/project_layout/index.md

 ### AWS SDK

-The AWS SDK for Go enhances the usage of AWS services by offering a collection of libraries that are coherent and user-friendly for Go programmers.
-Check the official [documentation](https://aws.amazon.com/sdk-for-go/).
+The AWS [SDK](https://aws.amazon.com/sdk-for-go/) for Go enhances the usage of AWS services by offering a collection of libraries that are coherent and user-friendly for Go programmers.

 Run the following command to install.